It all started with this ugly ass Falalallama sweater I found at the grocery store:

 This has sort of been my entire last few months (absent the Falalallama sweater, which is new).
 I’m chucking 2017 in the fuckit bucket and calling it a year.
 Because I realize that none of this is about the fucking grocery trip or how messy my house is or whether the tree is up yet.

-It’s about things that too big for me to fix.
+It’s about things that are too big for me to fix.

-So instead of doing All The Things I set out to do today, I’m sitting at the kitchen table writing about not doing them because that’s what I need to be doing right now to stay afloat.
+So instead of doing All The Things I set out to do today, I’m sitting at the kitchen table writing about not doing them because that’s what I need to be doing.